DGrok is all about parsing Delphi source code. It has three parts:

 The current parser has full support for Delphi 2007 source code (to the best of my knowledge), but no support for Delphi 2009 features like generics.

 There's also no symbol table support, so the tools can't do refactorings or Find References.

 DGrok comes with a demo app, which you can use to parse one or more directory trees, and then analyze the code looking for patterns.

 Here's the current list of patterns it can look for.
 It's no FxCop, but it's a start.

 class varinstead of unit globals.)
 This tool lists all the global variables in your code, so you can see how bad things are and start cleaning them up.

 withstatements make for confusing code.
 Avoid them.
 This tool lists all the

 asmblocks in your code.

 You can also add code to look for patterns of your own.
 See the classes in the DGrok.Framework\Visitors directory for examples.

-When I first started the project that was to become DGrok, it was just a fancy Find tool, and I wrote it in .NET because .NET came with a regular-expression library.
-Later I tried using a parser generator, and there really aren't any good ones that produce Delphi code, so I stuck with C#.
+When I first started the project that was to become DGrok, it was just a fancy Find tool, and I wrote it in .NET because .NET had a regular-expression library.
+Later I tried using a parser generator, and there aren't any good ones that produce Delphi code, so I stuck with C#.
 And when I eventually switched to a hand-coded recursive descent parser, well, I already had all these unit tests written in C#.